YangLiu-21/YangLiu-121.github.io/_pages/about.md

 ---
 permalink: /
 title: "Research Interests"
-excerpt: "Research Interests"
+excerpt: "About me"
 author_profile: true
 redirect_from:
-  - /Research Interests/
+  - /about/
-  - /Research Interests.html
+  - /about.html
 ------
 Medical/Surgical Robotics
 ------
+Development of high dexterity continuum manipulators, soft robots, and instruments for minimally invasive treatment of various medical/surgical applications.

 Modeling of Soft Robots
 ------